zilverline/sequent/docs/docs/concepts/types.md

 This also gives Sequent the possibility to check if the attributes in for instance the [Commands](command.html) and [ValueObject](value-object.html) are of the correct type.

+Before a Command is executed the [CommandService](command-service.html) ensures that the attributes are validated and parsed to the correct types if necessary.

 Out of the box Sequent supports the following types:

 1. [String](#string)